Luke-Nixon/Discord-Bot-To-Kick-Crashed-Game-Clients/README.md

 # Discord-Bot-To-Kick-Crashed-Game-Clients

 This python script is used to enable players to remove their crashed game clients from an ark survival evolved game server by use of a discord command.
-The script works by looking up the users steam account associated to the discord command users discord ID using the MYSQL database.
+The script works by looking up the users steam account associated to the discord ID using the MYSQL database.

 Prerequisites for this script to function: